kristopolous/apophnia/README.md

 ## What is apophnia

 Apophnia is a dedicated image server protocol.
-This is designed to solve all of the common image serving problems that are a pain to deal with for anyone that has a large web presence.
+This is designed to solve all of the common image serving problems that are a pain to deal with for anyone that has to deal with a lot of images.

 **This is not intended to serve HTML, CSS, JAVASCRIPT, or any other kind of document.
 It just serves images.**